Skip to main content

 Bone scan.
 A small amount of radioactive material is injected into the child's vein and travels through the blood.
 The radioactive material collects in the bones.
 As the child lies on a table that slides under the scanner, the radioactive material is detected and images are made on a computer screen.

-• Bone marrow aspiration and biopsy: The removal of bone marrow and a small piece of bone by inserting a hollow needle into the hipbone.
+• Bone marrow aspiration and biopsy removes bone marrow and a small piece of bone by inserting a hollow needle into the hipbone.
 Samples are removed from both hipbones.
 A pathologist views the bone marrow and bone under a microscope to see if the cancer has spread.
+This test is only used if other tests have shown that the cancer may have spread from where it first formed.

 EnlargeBone marrow aspiration and biopsy; drawing shows a child lying face down on a table and a bone marrow needle being inserted into the right hip bone.
 An inset shows the bone marrow needle being inserted through the skin into the bone marrow of the hip bone.